Richard Guyon: Hungarian Revolution

 At the outbreak of the Hungarian Revolution, Guyon was among the first to offer his services to the national government as an officer of the Royal Hungarian Army, and played a prominent part in the struggle for independence during the Hungarian Revolution of 1848.

 He won great distinction in the Battle of Pákozd (29 September 1848) and the Battle of Schwechat (30 October) and after the Battle of Kapolna (26 and 27 February 1849) was made a general.

 During the retreat of Artúr Görgey's army in the winter of 1848–1849, Guyon carried the mountain-pass of Branyiszkó on 5 February 1849, and by that daring feat of his re-established the communication with the government at Debrecen, as also with the several other Hungarian army corps.

 When, in April 1849, the garrison of the besieged Fortress of Komárom was to be apprised of the victorious approach of the national army, Guyon, with a detachment of hussars, cut his way through the enemy's lines, and announced the approaching relief.

 On 14 July 1849, Guyon defeated the imperial army led by Josip Jelačić in the Battle of Hegyes, one of the last Hungarian victories of the freedom war, which assured Southern Hungary for the revolutionary army keeping the road open for the leaders of the revolution to escape in the Ottoman Empire.

 The bloody Battle of Szőreg (5 August 1849) allowed General Henryk Dembiński, protected by the self-sacrificing ten battalions of Guyon, to retire to Temesvár, where the Battle of Temesvár, the last in the campaign, was fought and lost on 9 August.
 Guyon escaped to Turkey.

-Two streets in Budapest are named after Count Guyon: Guyon Richárd Utca, and Guyon Kőz.
+Two streets in Budapest are named after Count Guyon: Guyon Richárd utca, and Guyon köz.
 Guyon's Hussar uniform is preserved on display at the Museum of Military History in the Buda Castle Quarter.